-The tips are for staying debt-free, but I believe they can apply to everyone trying to feel more on top of their finances.
+The tips are meant to help you stay debt free, but I believe they apply to everyone trying to feel more on top of their finances.
 (And just to clarify, when I say debt free, I’m excluding things like a mortgage, as houses are usually difficult for most people to buy up-front).

 Since I handle our family finances, I found this book fascinating — I read half of it in one sitting!
 It covered everything from job benefits to retirement planning, but there were five tips to help stay debt free that I just had to share!
 These are great financials habits to start now (and easy enough to do so today!)

 Five Financial Habits from the Pros to Stay Debt Free

 - Keep track of spending.
 Accountability is crucial!
 If you have to go back and tally every single dollar spent for the month, you’d probably discover it’s actually more than you thought — and you’ll be less inclined to spend as much next month.
 There are even free apps which make it super east to keep track of your spending — check with your bank to see if they offer one.

 - Use real money for purchases.
 Avoid building up credit charges that you’ll have to face at the end of the month.
 Whenever you can, try and pay with cash or a debit card.
 Seeing your money leave you in real time can make the purchase more painful, and usually will force you to ask the question “Do I really need this?”
 If you do purchase on credit, pay the bill in full every single month.
 You never want to build up credit card debt and pay needless interest unless it is an absolute emergency situation.
 (See number 3)